Spare parts inventory management for garages and auto repair workshops

 The approver validates:

-Whether the parts already exist in inventory
+whether the parts already exist in inventory

-Accuracy of part specifications and part numbers
+the accuracy of part specifications and part numbers

-Correct supplier selection
+correct supplier selection

-Pricing consistency with previous purchases
+pricing consistency with previous purchases

-Step 3: Goods Received Note (GRN)
+Step 3: Goods received note (GRN)

 Every part delivery is recorded using a Goods Received Note.